New York City and things to do for a fantastic day!

 The Metropolitan Museum of Art

 To be honest, The Met Museum of Art is worth to plan an entire day, at least.
 Quickly, you can spend days there.
 My favorite section, ancient Egypt alone is good for several hours.
 It is amazing!
-I always was a fan of the old Egyptians, and I was and still am fascinating of their culture and their architecture.
+I always was a fan of the old Egyptians, and I was and still am fascinating in their culture and their architecture.

 I also had a look at the European architecture section and was pretty happy that I found a replica of the Statue of Liberty.
 It is a little obsession of mine, to see them all.
 Did you know that New York City has four of them which are displayed all over the city?
 At least, as far as I know.
 But that is a different story!